Mitacs Internships & Awards

 - Contact your faculty advisor with assistance from your mentor.

 It is important to remember that your assigned mentor is your first point of contact should you encounter any issues.
-The mentor is responsible for assisting you with general transition and will also be your emergency contact during your stay.
+The mentor is responsible for assisting you with the general transition and will also be your emergency contact during your stay.

-GRIs should also review the Global Research Intern Handbook for GRI checklists, timelines and other general questions.
+GRIs should also review the Global Research Intern Handbook for GRI checklists, timelines, and other general questions.